July 12, 2017

 LUSO Federal Credit Union Can Help

 Managing debt during and after a divorce can be stressful, especially if you feel like your bank cannot help you.
 Here is where a credit union like LUSO Federal Credit Union can help you.
 Our professionals can help you assess your debt and provide effective solutions or loans to keep your credit score up and help you regain control of your finances sooner.
 Our multitude of services include mortgage advising, manage finances, getting out of credit card debt, saving for future goals, and setting you up with the loans you need.
 Our services and rates are available to those who live, work, worship or attend school in Hampden County.
-Please contact our Ludlow branch at 1-(844) 587-6328, or our Wilbraham branch at 1-(800) 808-5876 to learn more.
+Please contact our Ludlow or Wilbraham branch at 1-(844) 587-6328.